 USG, Accessibility, and The Law

-The University System of Georgia requires compliance with Section 508 of the Americans with Disabilities Act for Electronic and Information Technology Accessibility Standards.
+The University System of Georgia requires compliance with Section 508 of the Rehabilitation Act for Electronic and Information Technology Accessibility Standards.
 Many resources for guiding accessibility of online materials in the USG are available.

 AMAC Accessibility provides technology-based products, training, assessments, technical assistance, and compliance services to public and private entities that require assistance with supporting customers and employees with disabilities.
 AMAC offers an extensive list of accessible product and service solutions, including trainings in digital content accessibility, electronic information accessibility, workplace and educational accommodations, and universal design for learning.